etherwaredev/VisualProject/README.md

 # VISUAL PROJECT
 This project is intended as a testing ground for usage of OpenGL (in C).
+* This project is intended to run on Unix based OS' (Linux, Mac)

 ### Libraries
 (List disincludes common C Standard libraries)